 1. Skipped periods

-Some women have more regular periods than others, but most get a period about once every 28 days.
+have more regular periods than others, but most get a period about once every 28 days.
 If your periods suddenly stop, there could be a few reasons for it.
 One possibility is pregnancy, and a pregnancy test can quickly and easily determine the answer to that.

 If pregnancy isn’t the case, something else may be the cause of your skipped period, such as: